mcorbin/meuse-website/content/_index.md

 Meuse is a registry implementation for the [Rust](https://www.rust-lang.org) programming language.

 It implements the [alternative registries](https://github.com/rust-lang/rfcs/blob/master/text/2141-alternative-registries.md) RFC and also exposes an API to manage users, tokens and categories.

-Meuse is currently in alpha, and is not ready for production use.
-Things will break !
+Meuse can store its crates binary files in various backends (filesystem, s3).

+It can also be used as a mirror for `crates.io`.

+The project is open source, and the code can be found on [GitHub](https://github.com/mcorbin/meuse)

 ![Meuse](meuse.jpg)
 <center>The Meuse county and river in France, where the troubles of the modern world disappear.</center>